Reporter: Rakia Selmi

 Behind the Abuses: Poor Oversight and Lack of Human Resources

-The continued abuse of these flats is caused by weak follow-up mechanisms and a limited number of officers in charge of reporting abuses to the Fund.And though here have been discussions to appoint more officials to oversee these apartments and speed up the changeover of tenants, Shoykh admitted that further administration efficiency is needed to challenge the existing abuses.
-He also said the Fund would soon employ five new officers, raising the number to 18, to supervise 25 areas.
+Although appointing more officials to oversee these apartments and speed up the changeover of tenants has been discussed, Shoykh admitted that administrative efficiency is needed to stop abuses.
+He also said the fund plans to employ five new officers, raising the number to 18, to supervise 25 areas.

-He said that the Fund launches five annual inspection campaigns to see who is observing tenant rules.
-During these campaigns, tenants are asked to provide proof that they or their wives do not own other private property.
+The Fund launches five annual inspection campaigns to see who is observing tenant rules.
+Tenants are required to provide proof that they or their spouses do not own other private property.
 Violators are referred to court.
-According to the head of the Fund, Mohammed Sharif, since the 2011 revolution, these campaigns have ended the illegal residency of two ministers.
+According to the head of the Fund, Mohammed Sharif, since the 2011 revolution, these inspections have ended the illegal residency of two ministers.

-The directory of disputes looks at 60 cases filed against violating tenants every year.
-But since the revolution, the inspection process had been drastically cut to 20 cases a year.
+The Directory of Disputes reviews 60 cases every year.
+But since the revolution, inspections have been drastically cut to 20 cases a year.
 In 2015, 18 tenants were ordered to leave their flats, mostly in the capital, compared to 16 in 2014 and 26 in 2013.

-The official in charge of disputes at the Fund said that continued violations necessitate “stricter control over tenants to check the changes that are constantly occurring”.
-He blamed difficulties in follow up on shortage of manpower, including control officers.
+The official in charge of disputes at the fund said that continued violations necessitate “stricter control over tenants to check the changes that are constantly occurring.”
+He claims manpower shortage is the reason for lack of follow up.

-In addition, there is lack of coordination with other departments such as the land registration department and the Central Bank which can identify tenants who own property or have taken residential loans.
-This is impacting the Fund’s role in surveillance.
+In addition, there is little coordination with other departments such as the Land Registration Department and the Central Bank which can identify tenants who own property or have taken residential loans.

-According to Director General of the Fund Mohammed Sharif, the fund is currently in the process of setting up a new program to reduce these abuses and end decades of offences under a campaign to be launched soon.
-The campaign will verify tenant compliance with the terms of their contracts.
+According to Director General of the Fund, Mohammed Sharif, the fund is currently setting up a new program to reduce these abuses and end decades of offenses.
+It will verify tenant compliance with the terms of their contracts.
 The fund will insist on closer coordination with both the Central Bank and the Land Registration Department.
 In the past, many violations were tolerated to avoid taking politically sensitive decisions during the country’s transitional phase.
 Mohammed said this cannot continue.